 Whichever services you need in order to become better equipped for a smooth transition to adulthood, the Transition Hub can help you connect to them.
 The Transition Hub has your back!

-If you are a rehabilitation or transition counselor or a teacher working with transition-age youth who have visual impairments or blindness, join the National Transition Conversation on May 19, 2022, from 2:00 PM to 4:00 PM Eastern, and learn how programs across the country are supporting the college, career, and community transitions of blind and low-vision youth.
+If you are a rehabilitation or transition counselor or a teacher working with transition-age youth who are low vision or blindness, join the National Transition Conversation on May 19, 2022, from 2:00 PM to 4:00 PM Eastern, and learn how programs across the country are supporting the college, career, and community transitions of blind and low-vision youth.
 Click here to register.